darkalchemy/Pu-239/README.md

 goto admin and create your bot/system user

 goto admin cleanup and activate/deactivate scripts, they are initially set to yesterday midnight

+keeping AJAX Chat open after first installing will allow the cleanup to catchup
 ```